Cricket in Nepal: 1996-Present

-Interest in cricket increased quickly in the 1990s, and demand to play was such that the number of teams in tournaments had to be restricted until more facilities could be built.
 Nepal became an Associate Member of the ICC in 1996, which was the year the national side played for the first time, in the ACC Trophy in Kuala Lumpur.
 Nepal finished fourth out of six teams in their first round group in this competition, beating Brunei and Japan.
+The achievement of this era was the historic win against Bangladesh in the 1999 ACC Trophy.